 This lens has a very shallow depth of field.
 Depth of field is created by the size and speed of the aperture of the lens.
 The Canon or Nikon lenses mentioned above have apertures of f/1.8, meaning they open wider letting in more light.

 Looking at the price, this is the most cost-effective prime lenses you can imagine.
-A prime lens is a necessary item in your camera gear as prime lenses often outweigh zoom lenses in terms of quality and sharpness.
+A prime lens is a necessary item in your camera gear.
+These often outweigh zoom lenses in terms of quality and sharpness.

-A prime lens needs less glass and motors inside it, so the manufacturers can focus on creating something of superb quality.
+A prime lens needs less glass and motors inside it.
+The manufacturers can focus on creating something of superb quality.
 They have one focal length, which they are the master at.

 A zoom lens is the jack of all trades, as it is necessary for it to change its focal length and focus at each step.
-They are good at every step of their capacity, but not perfect in all of them.
+They are good at every step of their capacity, but not perfect.

 It’s Small and Light

 Ergonomics are very important to photographers.
 Whether you are a travel/street photographer, or you prefer landscapes.